michel4j/django-reportcraft/docs/source/usage.rst

   :width: 100%
   :alt: Data Source Editor

+As you build the data source, you can preview a snippet of the data in the Data card at the bottom of the page, and even use the download button to download a JSON representation of the full data set.

 Data Source Models
 ------------------
 After creating a Data Source, you can add Models to it.
 Models need to be added first, as all Data Fields are linked